Episode 171 Premium: The Formalization of Risk Management

 This episode is reserved for subscribers of the Premium Podcast.
 Learn how to subscribe to the Premium Podcast to access this interview and transcript...

 This episode is sponsored by The PMP Exam Simulator:

 Last week, we had Scotty Bates (www.teamrg.com) on the show and we discussed, how Program Management has changed over the past 30 years.

 Today, he and I are going to take a look at how risk management has gone from a more or less informal project activity to the formalized discipline that it is today.

-We'll look at the role that IT has played in this process, what the differences are between an issue & risk, how to convince your sponsors that risk management is necessary even on small and medium sized projects and how the attitude of us project managers to risk management has changed over the years.
+We'll look at the role that IT has played in this process, what the differences are between an issue & risk, how to convince your sponsors that risk management is necessary even on small and medium sized projects (which will be helpful for those listeners wanting to improve risk management in agile projects) and how the attitude of us project managers to risk management has changed over the years.